-Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity (WHO, 2003).
+“Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity” (World Health Organization [WHO], 1948).
 Health promotion and disease prevention at the individual and population level are necessary to improve population health.
-In partnership with the nurse, health is defined by individuals, families, groups, communities, and populations across the lifespan and across the continuum of healthcare environments.
+In partnership with the nurse, health is defined by individuals, families, groups, communities and populations across the lifespan and across the continuum of healthcare environments.

 Human Caring in nursing is a set of interpersonal acts that extend beyond concern, emotion, and benevolent desire.
-Caring in this context involves values, intent, commitment, knowledge, actions, and outcomes.
+Caring in this context involves values, intent, commitment, knowledge, actions and outcomes.

 Communication, within the context of nursing, is a dynamic and interpersonal process that requires at least one messenger and one receiver.
-The process, which includes interprofessional collaboration, can be either verbal (oral or written) or nonverbal and is influenced by a person’s culture, setting, values, beliefs, and perceptions.
+The process, which includes interprofessional collaboration, can be either verbal (oral or written) or nonverbal and is influenced by a person’s culture, setting, values, beliefs and perceptions.
 Undergraduate and graduate students engage in increasingly complex levels of communication skills.

 Critical Thinking is an active process of analysis exploring relevant phenomena and making judgments to intervene in a therapeutic manner.
 This reflexive, transferable process involves the ongoing integration and application of a complex set of abilities.
 The critical thinking process is made public through various modes of communication.

 Empowerment is an interpersonal process of providing resources, tools, and environment for people to achieve their optimal potential and well-being.
 Nursing’s role is to support people to actively participate in their healthcare decision-making to improve healthcare outcomes.